 Radiofrequency ablation uses small electrical currents to eliminate a nerve’s ability to transmit pain signals.
 During the procedure, a minimally invasive pain doctor places a small probe into the culprit nerve bundle.
 Numbing medication is given, the radiofrequency probe is activated, and within 90 seconds the portion of the nerve sending pain signals is deactivated.
 Pain relief lasts 9 months to more than 2 years, proving effective in 70-80% of patients.

 - Chronic pain related to degeneration of the spine

 - Chronic pain related to arthritis of the knees

 Could these options work for me?

 The decision to undergo one of the above decisions starts with a consultation from a medical doctor with expertise in pain management.
 If you have a doctor that is currently managing your pain, ask if you are a candidate.
-If you do not have a pain management doctor, you can book with one of ours today.
+If you do not have a pain management doctor, you can discuss your treatment options during a free consult and find a local doctor today.